fegexchange/assets/README.md

 - In this folder create a new file named `info.json`

 - In this folder include your token logo, and the file must be named `logo.png`
+- Submit a PR to have your submission reviewed

 ### info.json